nasa/cumulus/docs/features/distribution-metrics.md

 ## Kibana Index

 Before creating the Kibana index, verify that the Elasticsearch instance has been populated with at least one record[^1].
-Do this by vititing the Kibana endpoint and selecting `Management`, Elasticsearch `Index Management` and type the stack's prefix into the search bar.
+Do this by visiting the Kibana endpoint and selecting `Management`, Elasticsearch `Index Management` and type the stack's prefix into the search bar.
 When you see an index with `<prefix>-cloudwatch-YYY.MM.dd` you are ready to continue.
 If you don't see at least one index for your stack, check to make sure you are delivering your logs to this Elasticsearch instance.

 Step 1: create the index by selecting `Management`, Kibana `Index Patterns`.
 Use an index pattern of `<prefix>-*` and continue to the `Next step`.